ElazarK/content-docs/playbooks/Enrichment_Playbook.md

-Deprecated - We recommend using Entity Enrichment - Generic playbook instead.
-Enrich data with reputation.
+`Deprecated` - We recommend using Entity Enrichment - Generic playbook instead.

+Enriches data with the reputation.
 Data is expected to be found in the standard locations like File, URL, IP.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.